Workflow for Literature: Belletristic Works, Criticism and Interpretation, and Biography

 1. Determine if cataloging for the item has an 050 00 call number.
-If it does, add trailing X. No shelflisting needed.
+If it does, accept the number as is.
+No shelflisting needed.

 - If the cataloging for the item does not have an 050 00 number but has an 050 _4 or 090 (member copy), then determine if the class number is an LC literature class.
 If it isn't (the subjects indicate the book is on linguistics, philology, etc.), process like any other non-literature call number.
 If the number is a literature class, go to 2.